EDCD/EDDN/schemas/commodity-README.md

 Now you will need to construct the necessary additional fields:

 #### CAPI horizons flag
+If your application can be certain that the game client is still running, and logged into the game (not just run to the main menu), then you can simply use the value from the `LoadGame` journal event.

-You will need to check if any of the economies from the `/market` data have a `name` are `Colony`, if so, set this flag true.
+Otherwise, you MUST check if any of the economies from the `/market` data have a `name` of `Colony`, if so, set this flag true.

 Additionally, you should retrieve the CAPI `/shipyard` endpoint and check if any of the listed ships or modules have a `sku` value of